How traffic flow is controlled

 Standard roundabouts are intended to solve problems at junctions where there is heavy right turning movement (for instance lots of vehicles turn right).

-Mini roundabouts are introduced both as a means of reducing accidents, by slowing traffic, and to assist right turning movement.
+Mini roundabouts are introduced to reduce accidents, by slowing traffic, and to assist right turning movement.
 Their advantage over full-size roundabouts is that they can often be accommodated within the existing road space, without expensive road widening.

 Funding for traffic calming schemes comes from Transport for London.
-Contact the Highways team to find out which schemes are planned for your area.
+Contact the Traffic Management team to find out which schemes are planned for your area.
 Some roads, such as those used for bus routes, will not be suitable for calming measures.